felipelouza/egsa/README.md

 ```

-In mode 2, one can inform to egsa the maximum available internal memory to be used (in MB):
+One can inform the maximum available internal memory to be used (in MB):

 ```sh